-Still, the sufficiently short unstable cycles are structurally robust in the sense that they are only slightly distorted by such parameter changes, and averages computed using them as a skeleton are insensitive to small deformations of the non-wandering set.
+Still, the sufficiently short unstable cycles are structurally robust in the sense that they are only slightly distorted by such parameter changes, and averages computed using them as a skeleton are insensitive to small deformations of the nonwandering set.
 In contrast, lack of structural stability wreaks havoc with long time averages such as Lyapunov exponents, for which there is no guarantee that they converge to the correct asymptotic value in any finite time numerical computation.

 The main recent theoretical advance is point 4: we now know how to control the errors due to neglecting longer cycles.
 As we seen above, even though the number of invariants is infinite (unlike, for example, the number of Casimir invariants for a compact Lie group) the dynamics can be well approximated to any finite accuracy by a small finite set of invariants.
-The origin of this convergence is geometrical, as we shall see in appendix A20.1.2, and for smooth flows the convergence of cycle expansions can even be super-exponential.
+The origin of this convergence is geometrical, as we shall see in appendix I.1.2, and for smooth flows the convergence of cycle expansions can even be super-exponential.

-The cycle expansions such as (23.8) outperform the pedestrian methods such as extrapolations from the finite cover sums (27.2) for a number of reasons.
+The cycle expansions such as (20.7) outperform the pedestrian methods such as extrapolations from the finite cover sums (22.2) for a number of reasons.
 The cycle expansion is a better averaging procedure than the naive box counting algorithms because the strange attractor is here pieced together in a topologically invariant way from neighborhoods ("space average") rather than explored by a long ergodic trajectory ("time average").
-The cycle expansion is co-ordinate and reparametrization invariant - a finite nth level sum (27.2) is not.
-Cycles are of finite period but infinite duration, so the cycle eigenvalues are already evaluated in the $n \to \infty$ limit, but for the sum (27.2) the limit has to be estimated by numerical extrapolations.
-And, crucially, the higher terms in the cycle expansion (23.8) are deviations of longer prime cycles from their approximations by shorter cycles.
-Such combinations vanish exactly in piecewise linear approximations and fall off exponentially for smooth dynamical flows.
+The cycle expansion is co-ordinate and reparametrization invariant - a finite nth level sum (22.2) is not.
+Cycles are of finite period but infinite duration, so the cycle eigenvalues are already evaluated in the $n \rightarrow \infty$ limit, but for the sum (22.2) the limit has to be estimated by numerical extrapolations.
+And, crucially, the higher terms in the cycle expansion (20.7) are deviations vanish exactly in piecewise linear approximations and fall off exponentially for smooth dynamical flows.

 In the above we have reviewed the general properties of the cycle expansions; those have been applied to a series of examples of low-dimensional chaos: 1-d strange attractors, the period-doubling repeller, the Hénon-type maps and the mode locking intervals for circle maps.
 The cycle expansions have also been applied to the irrational windings set of critical circle maps, to the Hamiltonian period-doubling repeller, to a Hamiltonian three-disk game of pinball, to the three-disk quantum scattering resonances and to the extraction of correlation exponents, Feasibility of analysis of experimental non-wandering set in terms of cycles is discussed in ref.
-[A1.33].
+[20.1].